 Whether it’s flying that drone, stargazing, or capturing the view, just being outdoors in nature is a sure way of boosting the natural mood enhancers in your body.
-There are four main mood enhancers and this article describes eight ways of freely getting a dose of these feel-better-natural chemicals.
+There are four main mood enhancers.
+I describe ways of freely getting a dose of each of these feel-better-natural chemicals.
+I also mention the best dietary supplements I’ve found for mood support.

 Being able to feel good naturally just makes life easier.